3dgeo-heidelberg/etrainee/course/module4/05_specific_resolution_contribution/05_specific_resolution_contribution.md

 *Figure 4: The same area (Bílá louka meadow – the Krkonoše Mts. captured in the images with different spatial resolutions.
 Source: [Kupková et al. (2021)](#references).*

 To be able to determine the best scale of elaboration, studies that tested different spatial resolutions within the same area and used classification legends with different numbers of categories are important.
-When we compared data with different spatial resolutions classified for the same area in the Krkonoše Mts, 8 categories (six grass species and two other vegetation categories) were distinguishable from UAV HS and MS data (see Figure 5 – results for UAV data) with the pixel size 3 cm/pixel.
+When we compared data with different spatial resolutions classified for the same area in the Krkonoše Mts, 8 categories (six grass species and two other vegetation categories) were distinguishable from UAV HS and MS data (see *Figure 5* – results for UAV data) with the pixel size 3 cm/pixel.
 While the legend had to be generalized for satellite and aerial data with bigger pixels.
 It was not possible to distinguish some less abundant grass categories and individual trees/shrubs in their pixels.

 <p align="center">
 <img src="media/img8.png" title="Data and classification results." alt="Data and classification results." width="700"/>
 </p>

-*Figure 5.
-Data and classification results (research plot Zahrádka; [Kupková et al. (2021)](#references)).*
+*Figure 5: Data and classification results (research plot Zahrádka; [Kupková et al. (2021)](#references)).*

 The other aspect is classification accuracy in case of different number of classified categories. *Figure 6* compares obtained classification accuracies in case of legends with 8, 5 and 3 categories.
 When pixel size reached centimeters (HS UAV data), and also meters (PlanetScope data), it was possible to classify dominant *Calamagrostis villosa* and *Nardus stricta* species with reasonably high accuracies.